ayushjha1114/DSA-MERN-Questions/mern-prep-guide/javascript-core/js-fundamentals.md

 `this` refers to the execution context of a function — the object that is “calling” or “owning” the function at runtime.

+in other words -

+The this keyword refers to the object that is executing the current function.

+But the value of this depends on how the function is called, not where it’s defined.

 ---

 ### 🧠 How `this` is Determined — Rules by Context